jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 <img src="https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExNnJwbmJlMW9xYnczcnd5N2psbGs5YzBzZmExOHR3cHQ2azh0Y3Q4ZiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/1yMcjnQoYejDQ8AwZN/giphy.gif" alt="Schitts Creek Rewind" title="Image Source: https://giphy.com/gifs/cbc-schittscreek-schitts-creek-1yMcjnQoYejDQ8AwZN" width = "25%" align="right" style="padding: 35px;">

 `release(ObjectPool)` cleans the released instance by setting the name to null.
-If intrinsic data isn't scrubbed in `release(ObjectPool)` then we run the risk of intrinsic data provided by one client remaining in the intrinsic state of the `pooledObject` when acquired by another client.
+If object state isn't scrubbed in `release(ObjectPool)` then we run the risk of state provided by one client remaining in the state of the `pooledObject` when acquired by another client.
 Our Object Pool would become a Cesspool, and no one wants a dirty pool.

 This example only has to clean `name`.
-Pooled objects with more intrinsic state would require more cleaning which would probably be extracted into its own method named `reset()` or `clearForReuse()`.
+Pooled objects with more state would require more cleaning which would probably be extracted into its own method named `reset()` or `clearForReuse()`.

 Cleaning a released object like spraying disinfectant into bowling shoes when they are returned or rewinding [VCR cassettes](https://en.wikipedia.org/wiki/Videocassette_recorder) when they are returned.